kaustavha/luvit-docs/doc/api/process.markdown

 ## process.config

-An Object containing the JavaScript representation of the configure options that were used to compile the current Node.js executable.
+An Object containing the JavaScript representation of the configure options that were used to compile the current luvit executable.
 This is the same as the "config.gypi" file that was produced when running the `./configure` script.

 An example of the possible output looks like: